whitetigle/fable-doc/docsrc/your-fable-project/add-a-fsharp-file.md

 If your source files are located in the `src` folder, just open that folder.
 Here you will find a file ending with the `.fsproj`.
 This is the F# project file which describes the project using `XML` nodes.

-For instance, if you take the Browser template, in the src folder you will find an `App.fsproj` file:
+For instance, if you take the Browser sample, in the src folder you will find an `App.fsproj` file:
 ```xml
 <Project Sdk="Microsoft.NET.Sdk">
     <PropertyGroup>